-Are you a personal brand who’s just getting started?
+Are you a personal brand that’s just getting started?
 Are you wondering what would make a great domain name for your personal brand website?
-This is a question we get asked a lot by our clients and by the members of our membership, Make Your Mark Online.
-So let’s look at some of the options available to you.
+Let’s look at some of the options available to you.

 What different kinds of domain names could you choose?